 II.H.
-ACADEMIC POLICIES
+Academic Policies

-Students are advised to also check the GTU MA Student Handbook for additional information regarding academic policies.
+Students are advised to also refer to the GTU MA Student Handbook for additional information regarding academic policies.
 Wherever there is any disagreement or difference of interpretation, GTU policies take precedence.

 II.H.1.
 Transfer Credits